Fordham University: Research

 Fordham University Press, the university's publishing house and an affiliate of Oxford University Press, primarily publishes humanities and social sciences research.
 The university also hosts an Undergraduate Research Symposium every year during the spring semester and publishes the Undergraduate Research Journal in conjunction with the symposium.
 In addition, it facilitates research opportunities for undergraduates with such organizations as the National Science Foundation, The Cloisters, and the American Museum of Natural History.

 Honor societies and programs

 Fordham's undergraduate schools all offer honors programs for their students.
 The programs' curricula are modified versions of the Core Curriculum.
 For example, the Fordham College Honors Program, a community of scholars for justice, offers a Great Books curriculum with seminar-style classes and a senior research thesis in each student's major.
 Most honors students are inducted into the programs upon admission to the university, though some are invited at the end of their first year.
 Each program has a designated study space for its members, including Alpha House for the Fordham College Honors Program and the honors wing of Hughes Hall for the Global Business Honors Program.
 Upon graduating from the university, honors students receive the designation of in cursu honorum on their diploma and transcripts.

-In addition to its honors programs, Fordham has chapters of several honor societies on campus, including but not limited to the following:

-The Office of Prestigious Fellowships is the university's office for academic fellowships and scholarships.
-Its function is to raise awareness of fellowship opportunities among students, counsel interested students about their eligibility for various programs, and advise fellowship candidates during the application process.
-With the aid of this office, Fordham was one of the top producers of U.S. Fulbright students of 2012.

-The Matteo Ricci Society is an honor society for Fordham students who are likely candidates for academic fellowships.
-Students are invited to join based on academic success and other factors.
-The society assists its members in preparing applications for fellowships, coordinating internships, and obtaining funding for research endeavors.
-The Rev. William E. Boyle, S.J., Society is a parallel organization for business students.